Clamentos/FabRISC/README.md

 **This the official repository for the FabRISC project.**

-FabRISC is an open-source, modular, RISC-like instruction set architecture for 32 and 64 bit microprocessors (8 and 16-bit are also possible too).
+FabRISC is an open-source, modular, RISC-like instruction set architecture for 32 and 64-bit microprocessors (8 and 16-bit are also possible too).
 Some features of this specifications are:

 - Variable length instructions of 2, 4 and 6 bytes.
 - Scalar and vector capabilities.